xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 ## 4.1 Create a Project

-The **project** is openshift's highest level construct.
+The **project** is openshift's ... yada yada ...
 Users, roles, applications, services, routes, et al... are all tied together in a **project** definition.

     oc new-project helloworld --description="My First OCP App" --display-name="Hello World"